tkolhar/headpin.auto/README.md

  * pytest-mozwebqa==0.7.1
  * unittestzero

-You can run pip-python install -r ./requirements.txt from the root of the project.
+You can run: ``pip-python install -r ./requirements.txt`` from the root of the project.

 So far only selenium standalone testing has been verified: